Call for Proposals to Host NAWEA/WindTech 2021

 The hosting organization will be selected from those submitting proposals by a selection committee composed of past conference chairs and organizers.
 Proposals of not more than 10 pages in length (additional material may be submitted in an addendum if necessary, but it will not be considered in the evaluation process) must be emailed to the committee chair Paul Veers no later than noon Eastern time on March 6, 2020.
 Questions for clarification should also be sent to this address.

-NAWEA is composed of universities, research laboratories, and industry participants (List of Supporters and Participants) dedicated to coordinating wind energy research and education activities in order to advance the state of wind energy technology and to develop the next generation of wind energy engineers, researchers, scientists, and innovators.
+NAWEA is composed of universities, research laboratories, and industry participants dedicated to coordinating wind energy research and education activities to advance the state of wind energy technology and to develop the next generation of wind energy engineers, researchers, scientists, and innovators.

-NAWEA connects research institutions, universities, and industry in the North American region with a vision for wind energy to contribute a tenfold or greater increase to 2012 electricity production levels thus producing over 20% of a nation’s electrical energy.
+NAWEA connects research institutions, universities, and industry in the North American region.
 NAWEA’s mission is to facilitate the formation of high-quality, scientific research collaborations to address high-risk, multi-disciplinary, multi-institutional research problems that present barriers to the widespread use and high penetration of wind energy.